coreboot/coreboot/Documentation/code_of_conduct.md

 This code of conduct outlines our rules and expectations for everybody participating in the coreboot community.

-## Mailing list and chat etiquette
+## coreboot community etiquette

-We have a friendly and productive atmosphere on our mailing lists, development / code review tools and IRC chat rooms.
+We have a friendly and productive atmosphere on our mailing lists, development / code review tools, IRC chat rooms and when we meet in person.
 Our principles evolve around the following:

 * It's not the user's fault if something goes wrong.
 * Attempt collaboration before conflict.